wwuoti/blog/src/posts/blog/reaper-wayland.md

 Let's also setup a breakpoint at `HWND__` constructor in `swell-wnd-generic.cpp`.

 Still nothing.
 When opening right-click menus or new windows, the `HWND__` constructor is called.
-But not for
+But not on mouse hover.

 So likely this is caused by the tooltip being created as a part of Reaper's internal code.
 Tooltips are quite simple, and maybe there's nothing SWELL-related code in them.
 So REAPER just creates the new tooltip and its HWND__, after which the first time it's seen in SWELL is when the window is set to visible.